Ani DiFranco Relives Her Indie Rock Rise: 'I Wanted A Different Kind Of Power'

 DiFranco remembers the power of shaving her head was polarizing.
 The catcalling from men stopped, but so did casual pleasantries with strangers.
 The musician recalls people thinking she was a skinhead or punk ready to vandalize property.

-"People were visibly intimidated," DiFranco says, "Which, again, here's a girl moving through the world craving eye contact, craving human connection, even fleeting connection [from] passers by, you know.
+"People were visibly intimidated," DiFranco says, "which, again: Here's a girl moving through the world craving eye contact, craving human connection, even fleeting connection [from] passersby, you know.
 And so, the fact that people no longer even would look me in the eye ...
 It really weighed on me and it started to accumulate in my chest.
 Even people who are politely nervous, just eventually enraged me."

 DiFranco poured that rage into her songwriting.
 As she wrote in her memoir, DiFranco struggled with making music and once it was made, she hated the idea of selling it.
 She remembers feeling repulsed by the idea of having to sell her tapes.